ThumbAPI logoThumbAPI

 Reference Dataset

 A reference dataset is a collection of 1–6 images that define a visual style.
-When you include a dataset ID in your request, the AI uses those images as style inspiration — matching color palette, visual tone, typography weight, and layout energy to your references.
+When you include a dataset ID in your request, the AI clones your set's style at 80–100% fidelity — matching color palette, visual tone, typography weight, and layout energy to your references.

 This is different from a template.
 A template forces a fixed layout.
 A dataset guides style while still generating a unique composition for each title.